-- 1. All students will receive notice of the drug screening guidelines prior to admission to the Nursing Program. - The Nursing Program will maintain on file a signed consent to drug screening from each student.
-Students have the right to refuse to consent to drug testing under this policy; however, students who decline participation in the drug-screening program will not be permitted to participate in courses with a clinical lab component. - 3.
-Drug screening will be scheduled and conducted by Behavioral Health Systems Inc. at the cost of \$26.80 per student.
+- 1. All students will receive notice of the drug screening guidelines prior to admission to the SSCC Nursing Program. - 2.
+The SSCC Nursing Program will maintain on file a signed consent to drug screening from each student.
+Students have the right to refuse to consent to drug testing under this policy; however, students who decline participation in the drug screening program will not be permitted to participate in courses with a clinical lab component. - 3.
+Drug screening will be scheduled and conducted by Behavioral Health Systems, Inc. at the cost of \$28.60 per student.
 The fee for testing is to be paid by the student. - 4.
-Any student failing to report for screening at the designated time and place (Laboratory Corporation of America) must complete testing within 24 hours of that date and/or provide documentation of extenuating circumstances. - 5.
-Failure to complete drug screening with a negative test result on the 9 Classes of Drugs as required by the College and/or clinical agency will prohibit the student from completing the clinical component of required nursing courses. - 6.
+Any student failing to report for screening at the designated time and place (Laboratory Corporation of America) must complete testing within twenty-four hours of that date and/or provide documentation of extenuating circumstances. - 5.
+Failure to complete drug screening with a negative test result on the Ten (10) Classes of Drugs as required by the College and/or clinical agency will prohibit the student from completing the clinical component of required nursing courses. - 6.
 Positive drug screens will be confirmed by the medical review officer.
-No sample is reported as positive before it has been tested at least three times. - Results will be sent to the Director of Nursing Programs at Shelton State Community College. - 8.
-A student who is unable to complete the clinical component of required courses due to a positive drug screen may apply for readmission to the Nursing Program.
+No sample is reported as positive before it has been tested at least three times. - 7.
+Results will be sent to the Director of the SSCC Nursing Program. - 8.
+A student who is unable to complete the clinical component of required courses due to a positive drug screen may apply for readmission to the SSCC Nursing Program.
 The student will be considered for readmission according to the criteria in Section VII of this document.